-- 1. In the AM console, go to Realms > Realm Name > Authorization > Policy Sets, and then select the name of the policy set in which to configure a policy: - 2.
+- To add a policy using the AM admin UI, go to Realms > Realm Name > Authorization > Policy Sets, and select the name of the policy set in which to configure the policy. - 2.
 To create a new policy, select Add a Policy. - 3.
 In the Name field, enter a descriptive name for the policy.

-Do not use special characters within resource type, policy, or policy set names (for example, "my+resource +type") when using the AM console or REST endpoints.
-Using the special characters listed below causes AM to return a 400 Bad Request error.
-The special characters are: double quotes ("), plus sign (+), comma (,), less than (<), equals (=), greater than (>), backslash (\), forward slash (/), semicolon (;), and null (\u0000).
+Do not use special characters in resource type, policy, or policy set names (for example, "my+resource+type").
+If you include special characters, AM returns a 400 Bad Request error.
+This includes the following special characters: double quotes ("), plus sign (+), comma (,), less than (<), equals (=), greater than (>), backslash (\), forward slash (/), semicolon (;), and null (\)u0000).

-- 4. To define resources that the policy applies to, follow the steps below: - a.
-Select a resource type from the Resource Type drop-down list.
+- 4. To set the resources to which the policy applies, follow these steps: - Select a resource type from the Resource Type drop-down list.

 The set of resource patterns within the selected resource type will populate the Resources drop-down list.

-For information on configuring resource types, see "Configuring Resource Types". - b.
-Select a resource pattern from the Resources drop-down list. - c.
-(Optional) Replace the asterisks with values to define the resources that the policy applies to.
-For information on specifying patterns for matching resources, see Specifying Resource Patterns with Wildcards.
+- Select a resource pattern from the Resources drop-down list. - Replace the asterisks with values to define the resources that the policy applies to.

+For details on specifying patterns for matching resources, refer to Specify resource patterns with wildcards.

+Figure 2.
 Editing Resource Patterns